yereverluvinunclebert/GDID-Tester/README.md

 The program is very slimline, tt is 32bit but there is a twinproj file in the source that you can use to compile to 64bits using TwinBasic.

-The first time you run it the GDID key should be visible by default.
+The first time you run it the original GDID key should be visible by default.
+The program stores the original GDID the first time the program runs and then allows you to view and manipulate the GDID.

 The remove button wipes it locally.